AudioKit/AudioKit/docs/MigrationGuide-4.x-to-5.0.md

 ## AudioKit 4.x to 5.0

-AudioKit 5 is still in development, and in order to ensure high quality, some parts of AudioKit 4 have been removed, so the first step in migrating to AudioKit 5 is to determine whether what you used in AudioKit 4 is still available.
+In order to ensure high quality for AudioKit 5, some parts of AudioKit 4 have been removed, so the first step in migrating to AudioKit 5 is to determine whether what you used in AudioKit 4 is still available.

-### Removed
+## Removed

 So, first we'll start out with a list of things that are just not in AudioKit 5 in any form: